 Online services require a free mental health pre-screening questionnaire online to determine if you qualify for an ESA (similar to what a mental health professional would ask during a visit before issuing a letter).
-If you meet the requirements, you will receive an electronic and/or paper letter from a mental health professional.
+If you meet the requirements, you will pay the fee and receive an electronic and/or paper letter from a mental health professional.

 Emotional Support Dog Vest

 It isn’t a requirement that you have your dog marked as an ESA, but it may prevent some questions about why you have an animal in a place that does not normally allow dogs.
 Identifying your dog as an ESA can also help prevent people from petting your dog without asking you first.

-The vest we’ve linked to above is available in multiple sizes.
+The vest we’ve linked to above is available in multiple sizes and colors.
 It’s high quality and has a one-year guarantee.
 The harness has “Emotional Support” clearly marked to prevent any confusion.
 I’ve never used a vest for my ESA before, but I have seen them on dogs and found it helpful to respect the dog and their owner’s space.